-- As noted above, part of the site and the grid power supply were included within the High Speed Rail (West Midlands Crewe) Supplementary Environmental Statement and Additional Provision Environmental Statement Volume 2: Community Area report CA1: Fradley to Colton.
-However, since the release of the report, the House of Commons Select Committee on High Speed Rail (West Midlands Crewe) Bill Promoter's response to the Select Committee's Third Special Report of Session (2017 2019), determined that a new preferred site at Parkgate, would be a more suitable location for the grid power supply and the requirement at Rugeley Power Station would no longer be required. - 15.2 The above report considers the majority of the matters raised by neighbours to the site.
-The single issue that remains relates to the fact that6 new housing already exists within the area to meet demand.
-This is not a material planning consideration. - 15.3 The Town and Country Planning (Pre-commencement Conditions) Regulations 2018 requires Local Planning Authorities to agree the text of any pre-commencement conditions prior to the determination of any application.
-To that end, the conditions recommended within this report have been agreed with both the applicant and officers at Cannock Chase District Council. - 16.
-Financial Considerations (including Community Infrastructure Levy) - 16.1 This development is a CIL (Community Infrastructure Levy) liable scheme set within the lower charging zone, where the applicable rate is £25 per square metre.
-This will be payable in accordance with the Council's adopted CIL Instalments Policy, unless otherwise agreed. - The development would give rise to a number of economic benefits.
+15.1 As noted above, part of the site and the grid power supply were included within the High Speed Rail (West Midlands - Crewe) Supplementary Environmental Statement and Additional Provision Environmental Statement Volume 2: Community Area report CA1: Fradley to Colton.
+However, since the release of the report, the House of Commons Select Committee on High Speed Rail (West Midlands - Crewe) Bill Promoter's response to the Select Committee's Third Special Report of Session (2017 - 2019), determined that a new preferred site at Parkgate, would be a more suitable location for the grid power supply and the requirement at Rugeley Power Station would no longer be required.

+- 15.2 The above report considers the majority of the matters raised by neighbours to the site.
+The issues that remain relate to the fact that new housing already exists within the area to meet demand and, the request from Power for All, for a Renaissance Manager to be funded by this development, in order to promote the scheme and wider area.
+This former is not a material planning consideration, whilst the latter would not pass Reg.
+122 requirements, given such is not necessary, in order to deliver the development. - 15.3 The Town and Country Planning (Pre-commencement Conditions) Regulations 2018 requires Local Planning Authorities to agree the text of any pre-commencement conditions prior to the determination of any application.
+To that end, the conditions recommended within this report have been agreed with both the applicant and officers at Cannock Chase District Council.

+16. Financial Considerations (including Community Infrastructure Levy)

+- 16.1 This development is a CIL (Community Infrastructure Levy) liable scheme set within the lower charging zone, where the applicable rate is £25 per square metre.
+This will be payable in accordance with the Council's adopted CIL Instalments Policy, unless otherwise agreed. - 16.2 The development would give rise to a number of economic benefits.
 For example, the development would lead to the creation of new direct and indirect jobs, through supply chain benefits and new expenditure introduced to the local economy.
-Table 6.18 within the ES states that an anticipated 89 direct construction jobs per annum would be created during

-- the development process, and in total 129 jobs per annum (over approximately 20 years = 2580 jobs) including supply chain related benefits and relevant deductions. - 16.3 In terms of direct employment it is anticipated that 2,857 FTE jobs would be created by the development, once it is fully constructed and operational.
+Table 6.18 within the updated ES states that an anticipated 89-97 direct construction jobs per annum would be created during the development process, and in total 129 jobs per annum (over approximately 20 years = 2580 jobs) including supply chain related benefits and relevant deductions. - 16.3 In terms of direct employment it is anticipated that 2,857-2,938 FTE jobs would be created by the development, once it is fully constructed and operational.
 With adjustments and off site jobs this rises to 2,931 FTE jobs once the development is fully operational. - 16.4 It should also be noted that the development will generate New Homes Bonus, Council Tax and Business Rates.